 The study of the sensitivity of enterobacteria to antibiotics showed that 53.7% of Klebsiella spp were producers of ESBL, 50% of Enterobacter spp and E coli (46%).
 These results are consistent with those of Moutachakkir et al. in 2014 in Marrakech, whose distribution of enterobacteria producing ESBL according to the species showed a clear predominance of K. pneumoniae with 48% [26].
 On the other hand, a study carried out in the city of Nouakchott in 2015, showed that 56% of E. coli were producers of ESBL followed by Klebsiella spp with a rate of 41.79% [13].
 This could be explained by various factors such as the misuse of beta-lactams including 3rd generation cephalosporins; which was reported by Da et al. in his study on the state of antibiotic resistance in sub-Saharan Africa stating that ceftriaxone is one of the most frequently prescribed antibiotics in Africa, and resistance to this antibiotic is one of the indicators of ESBL for enterobacteria [7].
 Besides this selection pressure, plasmid transmission of genes coding for ESBL is responsible for their rapid dissemination as well as the increase in the prevalence of ESBL-producing bacteria throughout the world [31].
 Concerning carbapenems, the activity of imipenem is well preserved with low resistance rates for strains of E coli (2%), Klebsiella spp (2.4%) and Enterobacter spp (5%).
 The emergence of carbapenem-producing strains is thought to be due to the increase in consumption of imipenem for the treatment of ESBL-E infections, which are constantly increasing [33].

 Regarding fluoroquinolones, we noted a lower activity with a higher sensitivity of ciprofloxacin in strains of K. pneumoniae (68.7%) and Enterobacter spp.
 (61.4%) compared to E. coli (54.1%).
 This resistance rate is much higher than those from the studies of Arsalane et al. on infant urinary tract infections in a Moroccan hospital (2009–2010) with rates of 12% for E.coli, 17% for K.pneumoniae and Enterobacter cloacae [3].
 These results showed that there has been a clear evolution of antibiotic resistance in recent decades which could be linked to the high consumption of fluoroquinolones for the treatment of urinary tract infections [28].
-Moreover, several authors state that exposure to fluoroquinolones is well identified as an important risk factor for the emergence of strains resistant to ciprofloxacin [18].
+Moreover, authors state that exposure to fluoroquinolones is well identified as an important risk factor for the emergence of strains resistant to ciprofloxacin [18].

 In our study, aminoglycosides showed good activity with an average efficacy of 90% for amikacin and 72% for gentamicin.
 This sensitivity rate is higher than that found by Hashemi et al. showing 30% resistance of Enterobacteriaceae strains to amikacin [14].
 However, this activity of amikacin is low compared to that observed in a study carried out in Morocco on the antibiotic resistance profile of community-acquired uropathogenic Enterobacteriaceae with a sensitivity of 100% of E. coli, Klebsiella spp. and Enterobacter spp. strains to amikacin and gentamicin [27].